-School’s out and families are getting ready for their annual summer vacation.
-If you’re considering escaping your Northern California home for a little getaway with the family this summer, you may be wondering if you should turn off the air conditioner while you’re gone.
+If you’re considering escaping your Northern California home for a little getaway with your family this summer, you may be wondering if you should turn off the air conditioner while you’re gone.

 The answer is, probably not.
 Here’s why.

-Speaking of spoiled food, the food in your pantry can spoil if it’s left at too high of a temperature.
+Even the food in your pantry can become spoiled if its left at too high of a temperature.
 For example, chocolates can melt and make a mess.

 It’s also been reported that corks in wine bottles can come out if the temperature is too hot.
 And if your wine bottles are stored on their sides, this can be disastrous.